GarettGazay/ALTR_PROJECT/README.md

-# AI-Driven Transportation Management for NEMT
+# AI-Driven Scheduling for NEMT

 ## About Me
 - My name is Garett Gazay, I'm an engineer currently based in Las Vegas.